- Duration: Four days

-- Board Review Course On Demand
+Board Review Course Scholarships

 Online Self-assessment and Study Tool

 Self-Assessment and Exam Prep Online Module consists of 100 ABIM style questions contributed by over 60 experts in the field, providing a comprehensive review and self-assessment that will prepare you for exam success.
+Access to this product begins on or before June 1, 2019.

 Kenneth A. Ellenbogen, MD, FHRS